 Inside houses an art museum, the main feature is a very impressive tapestry collection which is also the only original interior decoration from the castle.
 I recommend the Royal Private Apartment tour (guided) while skipping the State Rooms (self-guided).
 The State Rooms are almost identical to the Apartments, so it felt redundant doing both.

 I spent half a day doing the tour for Auschwitz-Birkenau.
 I highly suggest if you are in Kraków to plan a visit.
 Like many others, I have learned about the Holocaust in school, seen documentaries and movies, but actually being in the camp and seeing it with my own eyes was different.
-You are allowed to take photos but I personally didn’t feel very comfortable, this is one of two that I took.
+You are allowed to take photos, but I personally didn’t feel very comfortable, this is one of two that I took.
 Visiting Auschwitz is a very personal and emotional experience for probably almost everyone who goes.
 I know that sounds generic, but it’s true.
 My good friend Dani from Travelling Jezebel wrote a very appropriate article about how not to act while visiting Auschwitz.

 On a purely logistical note, you must visit the site on a tour, and it is a bit outside of Kraków.
 The English tours tend to book up fast and logistics of getting there without a car is a hassle.
 I used the company Prime Tours Krakow and I highly recommend them (no I did not get paid to say that and I did pay for my tour).
 A minibus picked me up right in front of my hostel and I was on a small private tour of about 10 people opposed to other groups of about 30, and I didn’t have to wait in any lines at the site.
 Everything was taken care of and simple.
 I do recommend to pack a lunch as food is really limited and overpriced but the tour is long with a lot of walking.